BadgerVM/Tradium/README.md

 # Entities
-User's entity: Where all configurations, products, history in the web and personal data is storaged.
+User: Where all configurations, products in the web and personal data is storaged.

 Article:  More specific product data, it's price, details, labels, images.

 Valoration: Different valorations of the users selling/buying.

 Chat messages: Each conversation is saved in the DB so it can be revised everytime.

+Users search history: Usefull way to provide recomended articles to the user.

 ## Advanced funcionalities
 Negociation Bot: Funcionality that helps with a agreements when you can not speak with the other person.